 Logging in to the operating system is required when changing passwords or for diagnostic purposes only, and should generally be done under the guidance of your Pexip authorized support representative.
 In particular, do not change any configuration using SSH — all changes should be made using the Pexip Infinity Administrator interface.

 A message appears at the top of the page: "The Conferencing Node image will download shortly or click on the following link".

 After a short while, a ZIP file with the name pexip-<hostname>.<domain>.zip is generated and downloaded.

 Note that the generated file is only available for your current session so you should download it immediately.

-You will see a subfolder called Virtual Machines, containing an XML file which contains the configuration for the Conferencing Node VM.
+There is a subfolder called Virtual Machines containing an XML file which contains the configuration for the Conferencing Node VM.

 - Open the Hyper-V Manager and select .